andynu/rfk/README.md

 ### Configure your music library

-RFK knows about your music from a songs.txt file that contains absolute paths paths to your song files (one per line).
+RFK knows about your music from a songs.txt file that contains absolute paths to your song files (one per line).

     mkdir -p ~/rfk/data/$(hostname)/
     find / -name '*.mp3' > ~/rfk/data/$(hostname)/songs.txt

-### Building & Running
+## Building & Running

     cd ~/rfk
     go build rfk